Panzerschrek/U-00DC-Sprache/source/docs/en/namespaces.rst

 Namespaces
 ==========

-Ü has a namespaces mechanism, that allows to structure a program.
+Ü has a namespaces mechanism, that allows to structure programs.
 Each namespace has a name and can contain definitions inside, including nested namespaces.
-Namespaced are defined with usage of ``namespace`` keyword and ``{}``.
+Namespaces are defined with usage of ``namespace`` keyword and ``{}``.
 Inside ``{}`` namespace members are specified.
-It's allowed to define same namespace multiple times, further defenitions will extend previous ones.
+It's allowed to define same namespace multiple times, further definitions will extend previous ones.
-All namespaces and other things are located inside the global namespace or in one of nested namespaces.
+All namespaces and other things are located inside the root namespace or in one of nested namespaces.

 .. code-block:: u_spr